 The Web Review interface offers a range of integrated capabilities that allow detailed access to the design's data and layout.
-Other features such as the Comments system communicate directly, and in real-time, with Altium NEXUS.
+Other features such as the Comments system communicate directly, and in real-time, with Altium Designer.

 Switch the shell look and feel for the interface by choosing from one of two themes.
 The Dark theme (shown) is enabled by default.
-Hover over the image to see the Light theme.

 Choosing a Variant

-Choose a defined variant from the list of all variants defined for the project - the view will update to reflect that variant, including the visual options enabled for not fitted components.
+Choose a defined variant from the list of all variants defined for the project.
+The view will update to reflect that variant, including the visual options enabled for not fitted components.

 The interface's Navigator pane on the left allows the selection of a project design document for display and analysis.
 All schematic source documents and PCB document(s) are presented.